seanteohyh/ai_planning/readme.md

 2) main_alns.py
 3) main_alns_farsight.py

-By default, the code is configured to run "data-medium" dataset within "config.ini" This can be configured to "DEFAULT", "data-medium", "data-complex" for different levels of complexity.
+By default, the code is configured to run "data-medium" dataset within "config.ini".
+This can be configured to "DEFAULT", "data-medium", "data-complex" for different levels of complexity.